 Ozobot series), and is straightforward and easy to use.
 Loading the Ozobot bit to carry out the program is a snap.
-Just touch the bottom to the computer screen and it is loaded through the light sensors.
+Just touch the bottom to the computer screen and it is loaded with the light sensors.
 Pretty impressive, huh?
-Ozoblockly also has games, challenges and lessons.
+Ozoblockly also has games, challenges, and lessons.
 Shape tracer is a game where kids learn to program moves from a model.
-It takes the lessons learned, and directly applies them to a real life experience.
+It takes the lessons learned and directly applies them to a real life experience.
 Right now there are 2 games, with the promise of more on the way.

 - About has tutorials on calibration, links to youtube, and FAQs